Property Taxes

 Need help filling out the form?
 View our SAMPLE FORM here.

-If you have not received your tax notice by mid-May, please contact the Wheatland County Office.
-Taxes are due June 30 and late penalties will be applied on July 1.
+If you do not receive your tax notice by mid-May, please contact the Wheatland County Administration Office.

-Note: Under the Municipal Government Act, Section 337, a tax notice is deemed to have been received seven days after it is sent.
-Non-receipt of your property tax bill does not exempt you from late payment penalties.
+• Under the Municipal Government Act, Section 337, a tax notice is deemed to have been received seven days after it is sent.

 Property Tax Penalties